rickybrown/graphenedb/README.md

 # GrapheneDB
-Simple &amp; Slim Ruby SDK for the GrapheneDB API
+Simple Ruby Wrapper for the GrapheneDB API

 ## Requirements